luuquangtrung/luuquangtrung.github.io/_pages/research.md

 ---

 ### Research interests
+* Management of coflows in datacenters: scheduling, fairness, and resource allocation
 * Network slicing in 5G and beyond
 * Network function virtualization (NFV) and softwared defined networking (SDN)
 * Opimisation of resource allocation and provisioning